 In some applications-snow and ice control vehicles for example-the hydraulic flow requirements will vary based on operating conditions and it may be desirable to vary system flow without varying engine (pump input) speed.
-In these applications, a variable displacement piston pump is specified.
+In these applications a variable displacement piston pump is specified.
 With this design, the swash plate is not fixed and its angle is adjusted, through a compensator, by a pressure signal from the directional valve.
 If more flow is required, the swash plate angle changes to create a longer piston stroke thereby increasing the pump displacement.
 Variable displacement pumps are used in closed center systems.
 In these systems there is no excess flow-or lost hydraulic horsepower-because the swash plate angle decreases as the flow requirement diminishes.

 Variable displacement piston pumps may be either pressure compensated, flow compensated, or both pressure and flow compensated.

-A pressure compensated system is one which adjusts the swash plate angle (pump displacement) to maintain a specified pressure regardless of changes in system flow.
+A Pressure Compensated system is one which adjusts the swash plate angle (pump displacement) to maintain a specified flow regardless of changes in system pressure.

-A flow compensated system adjusts the swash plate angle to maintain a constant margin pressure as flow requirements change.
+A Flow Compensated system adjusts the swash plate angle to maintain a constant margin pressure as flow requirements change.

-A system with a combination of pressure and flow compensation is often referred to as a load sensing system.
-Many snow and ice control vehicles utilize this type of system.
+A system with a combination of pressure and flow compensation is often referred to as a "Load Sensing" system.
+Many ice and snow control vehicles utilize this type of system.